postsharp/Metalama.Documentation/content/conceptual/validation/validating-references.md

 To implement this feature, the aspects are _serialized_ during the build and stored as an embedded resource in each binary assembly.
 This resource is then _deserialized_ when the assembly is referenced in another project.

-The cross-project scenario and the need for serialization are the reasons why the validation code must be in a stand-alone method of the aspect or fabric class.
+The cross-project scenario and the need for serialization are why the validation code must be in a stand-alone aspect or fabric class method.

 ## Passing state to the validation method